Introduction

 Lean back, clean up

-2. If it is available on the nightly experimental community extension Hub, please test it again (with your test workflow) by using the nightly experimental update site: https://update.knime.com/community-contributions/trunk (for now, every Python extension will stay on that site)
+2. Once your extension is available on the nightly experimental community extension Hub, test it again using your test workflow.
+The nightly experimental update site can be accessed at: https://update.knime.com/community-contributions/trunk (Currently, all Python extensions remain on this site.)

 Customizing the Python executable